Steven Salaita’s case isn’t about free speech. It’s about common sense, and the rightful consequences of bigotry and violence.

 New York Knick joins investor group trying to buy Hapoel Jerusalem

-The two countries played a friendly game at Citi Field this weekend
+The two countries played a friendly game at Citi Field

 Plus Senator Daniel Inouye dies at 88